Karnataka is one of the states in southern India and is a famous tourist destination.

 First things first.

 One cannot have enough of the filter coffee or kaapi as know locally.
-Available everywhere in Karnataka, you should not miss out on a chance to have this amazingly refreshing hot drink.
+Available everywhere in Karnataka, you should not miss out on this amazingly refreshing hot drink.
 A morning breakfast of idli, dosa, upma, and sheera, topped with filter kaapi makes for a perfect start to the day.

 How to travel in Karnataka

 As anywhere in India, hiring a cab for long-distance travel is an easy and comparatively cheaper option.
-Public transportation is not up to the mark and taxi services are available aplenty, especially in Karnataka.
-An online search will provide a wide range of options on the type of cab required.
-Moreover, the cab drivers might suggest some places that might not be very famous but turn out to be surprisingly very interesting.
-And they also know the best places to eat.
+Public transportation for intercity travel is not up to the mark and taxi services are available aplenty, especially in Karnataka.
+An online search will provide a wide range of options.
+Moreover, the cab drivers might suggest some places that may not be very famous but turn out to be very interesting.
+And yes, they also know the best places to eat.

 What to see